hugsy/CFB/README.md

 ## TODO

- - [ ] Use Event (instead of Sleep) for handling new pushed messages
  - [ ] Fix dangling threads that make Fuzzer hangs after exit
  - [ ] Fix C# exception when exiting without driver hooked